Som3RandomDude/React-SPA-with-Tailwind-Project/README.md

-# React Single Page Application with Tailwind
+# React Single Page Application with Tailwind and Firebase

 ## Available Scripts